Author: Cecilia Ramirez

 Tiny shrieked and jumped into her nest crying.
 “Go away!
 Leave me alone.”

-A horrified shriek shook Tiny’s nest and she buried her face in her wings.
+He bit the chicken wire and pulled on it.
 When he was satisfied he had scared the chicken down to her gizzards, he sauntered away.
-That will teach her to make fun of me.
-He burrowed a hole at the base of a mesquite tree to keep an eye on the coop, just in case a coyote decided to attack after all.
+He decided to burrow a hole at the base of a mesquite tree to keep an eye on the coop.
+Who cares if the other dogs won’t like it?

-Vato recognized the voice of his best friend, a Labrador with a silvery coat, who raised his head in greeting.
+Vato recognized the voice and looked around for its owner, a Labrador with a silvery coat, who raised his head in greeting.
 “That’s right, Patton,” Vato said.
 “I can be encouraged to do anything.”

 Patton sighed.
 “I meant that you will never change.”